Semi-Truck Maintenance: The Definitive Guide

 • Emergency equipment

-Essentially, your driver is looking for anything that appears off – Do the lights work?
+Essentially, your driver is looking for anything that appears off – Do the brake lights and turn signals work?
+Are the fluid levels good?
 Are there any cracks in the windows?
 Is the equipment leaning to one side?
-Are there any fluid leaks anywhere?
+Are there any fluid leaks anywhere, including checking for any potential coolant leaks?
 Etc.

 Visually inspecting your equipment on a daily basis is the quickest way to spot issues before they become financial problems, unwanted breakdown time, and/or CSA violations.